 In your oxygenated oasis, bait fish arrive first, then gamefish and predator fish accumulate in a healthy artificially enriched oxygenated oasis you’ve created with Oxy-Chum™.

 That’s “Oxy-Chumming.”
 The tactic is seasonal and effective when the environmental dissolved oxygen concentrations are below normal in the summer and late winter.

 Artificially improving poor environmental dissolved oxygen concentrations stimulates the “bite” and feeding.
 Make fish bite in July and August when the bite naturally slows down simply by artificially manipulating environmental dissolved oxygen concentrations.

-Fish, like people, are not hungry and don’t eat well when arterial blood oxygen levels are below normal even though a fish’s basal metabolism is at it’s peak for the year in hot summer water.
+Fish, like people, are get hungry, but they do not eat well when arterial blood oxygen levels are hypoxic.
+Every summer, fish’s basal metabolism peaks for the summer in the Dog Days of Summer.

-To our knowledge no fishing tournament rules, State game laws or EPA codes restrict, prevent, inhibit or deny chumming tournament fish or any other wild fish with pure oxygen.
+To our knowledge there are no fishing tournament rules, State game laws or EPA codes restrict, prevent, inhibit or deny chumming tournament game fish or any other wild fish with pure oxygen.